 One night as I sat next to my little girl for a few minutes at bedtime, it hit me that we were in the middle of using sleep training fading – again.
+But what is sleep training fading – and how does it work?

 Fading is a gentle, behavior-based sleep training method designed to minimize or even eliminate tears.
 It can be used successfully for any aged child who is at least 4-6 months old and is one of the best methods for helping big kids and anxious children sleep better.

-So let’s talk about 15 things to know and do in regards to fade it out sleep training.
+So let’s talk about 15 things to know and do in regards to fade-it-out sleep training.

 What Fading (Fade it Out) Means